 NECPA Standard Possible Evidence for Verification SAI # 4.8 Handwashing Teachers instruct children on hand washing by breaking the process into meaningful steps.
 The handwashing procedure must be posted at each handwashing sink.
-Staff and children wash their hands at the following times: A) Before and after any food service activity (including preparation, handling, setting the table, or serving); B) Before and after eating meals or snacks; C) Before toileting or changing diapers/pull-ups (for staff ONLY); D) After toileting or changing diapers/pull-ups (for staff AND children); E) After assisting a child with toilet use or toileting accidents; F) After having any contact with bodily fluids (including mucous); G) Upon arrival to the classroom, including coming in from outdoors; H) After handling any animals (including fish, insects and reptiles).
+Staff and children wash their hands at the following times: A) Before and after any food service activity (including preparation, handling, setting the table, or serving); B) Before and after eating meals or snacks; C) Before toileting or changing diapers/pull-ups (for staff ONLY); D) After toileting or changing diapers/pull-ups (for staff AND children); E) After assisting a child with toilet use or toileting accidents; F) After having any contact with bodily fluids (including mucous); G) Upon arrival to the classroom, including coming in from outdoors; H) After handling or feeding animals (including fish, insects and reptiles).
 Please Note: All staff, children and volunteers must use a state approved handwashing procedure or the following handwashing procedure: Thoroughly rub damp hands with liquid soap, optimally for 20 seconds but no less than 10, and rinse off hands with warm, clean, running water.
-Dry hands with a single-use paper towel or dryer and turn off faucet with the paper towel or other hands-free trash receptacle.
+Dry hands with a single-use paper towel or dryer and turn off faucet with the paper towel or other hands-free method to prevent re-contamination.
+Deposit used paper towel into hands-free trash receptacle.
 ONLY when clean, running water is unavailable, the use of hand sanitizers by children over twenty-four months of age and adults in child care programs is an appropriate alternative to the use of traditional handwashing with soap and water.
-The use of alcohol based hand sanitizer is not an acceptable substitute for hand washing for children under the Observable items may include: Staff follow the posted handwashing policy/procedure and wash hands at appropriate times Children follow the posted handwashing policy/procedure and wash hands at appropriate times B-17 B-18 B-19
+The use of alcohol based hand sanitizer is not an acceptable substitute for hand washing for children under the age of 24 months because of the potential for them to eat the sanitizer atter than rubbing their hands together.
+Hand should be rubbed together, distributing sanitizer to all hand and finger surfaces and hands should be permitted to Observable items may include: Staff follow the posted handwashing policy/procedure and wash hands at appropriate times Children follow the posted handwashing policy/procedure and wash hands at appropriate times B-17 B-18 B-19